How to Write Career Change Resume: Examples & Tips

 Choose the right resume format

-Here's why you should choose a career change functional resume:
+Here's why the combination format works well for a career change resume:

-• Introduces your most impressive and relevant qualifications.
+- Showcases your most relevant and transferable qualifications.

-Results-driven sales associate with a strong background in customer engagement, market analysis, and persuasive communication, seeking to transition into advertising.
-Adept at understanding consumer behavior, crafting compelling sales pitches, and building lasting client relationships, with a keen eye for branding and messaging.
-Passionate about leveraging sales expertise and creativity to develop impactful advertising campaigns that drive engagement and business growth.
-Eager to bring a fresh perspective, adaptability, and a results-oriented mindset to a dynamic advertising team.
+Results-driven sales associate with a strong background in customer engagement, market analysis, and persuasive communication, now transitioning into advertising.
+Demonstrated success in understanding consumer behavior, crafting compelling messaging, and fostering lasting client relationships.
+Passionate about applying sales expertise and creativity to develop impactful advertising strategies that drive engagement and growth.

 Highlight transferable skills